Nivedita967/Data-Structure-and-Algorithms/README.md

 * Project is maintained by 🠮 [Nivedita Singh](https://github.com/Nivedita967)
 ### Give it a 🌟 if you ❤ this project.

-### This Project is a part of the following Open Source Program
+### This Project was a part of the following Open Source Program

 [<img src ="https://github.com/Ayush7614/Data-Structure-and-Algorithms/blob/main/cwoc.png" alt ="Cross Winter of Code"></img>](https://crosswoc.ieeedtu.in/)